TheCosmicNebula/InventoryHUD-F1Fix/README.md

 Fixes the issue where the GUI remains present when in F1 Hide GUI Mode.

+## Original Fixed
+This fix is now irrelevant as this issue has been addressed by the original author.
+This repo is now archived.

 ## Disclaimer
 This mod is not authorised or endorsed by InventoryHUD+'s developer **dmitrylovin**.
 I do not own the rights to InventoryHUD+, nor the rights to any of the code.